Email UsEmail Us

 MBSR is fully described in Dr. Kabat-Zinn's book, Full Catastrophe Living: Using the Wisdom of Your Body and Mind to Face Stress, Pain, and Illness.
 The Meditation for Health program is closely modeled on this original MBSR program.

 The practice of mindfulness has developed most formally in the spiritual traditions of Asia, but mindfulness is present also in traditional practices of the Western religions (Judaism, Christianity, Islam).
-Meditation for Health, however, is a secular medical program.
-We teach mindfulness as a basic awareness practice, a way of looking at things, to be shared by people of all faiths and philosophies.
+However, Meditation for Health is a secular medical program.
+We teach mindfulness as a basic awareness practice — a way of looking at things that can be shared by people of all faiths and philosophies.

 Program Details: